PCottalorda/IntersectionNorms/README.md

 ## IntersectionNorms

-The aim of this project is to provides tools to compute intersection norms on orientable 2-manifold without boundaries.
+The aim of this project is to provides frontend web-based tools to compute intersection norms on orientable 2-manifold without boundaries.
+It is meant to make the exploration of such mathematical object easier

-** WARNING: This project is at a (very) early development stage and is not functional. **
+** WARNING: This project is in a (very) early development stage and is not functional. **

 ## Built with